 I obtained prisoner death records last week from the AZ Department of Corrections, and the stats on suicides and homicides since Brewer took office are mind-boggling: they're twice the rate as they were when Janet was governor; this fiscal year (beginning July 2010) the suicides are on track for being three times the annual rate.

 In no instance of the recent suicides has there been documentation that ADC staff had any culpability - though I've had more than one family member tell me that their mentally ill loved one had been taken off of their psychiatric medications in prisons before their suicide or homicide.
+That sounds to me like a pattern of institutional neglect.

 Anthony Lester's death remains a mystery to me, by the way - the ADC record detailing his death lists his injuries as self-inflicted (his jugular, his right wrist, and his leg were all cut with a razor) , but a document compiling the deaths for the year calls it a homicide.
 Tony's family was told it was a suicide - a "highly preventable" one, which they tried to warn the ADC he was at risk for.
 They have other information suggesting that he believed he was in imminent danger from a gang, though.
 Until I get confirmation to the contrary, I'm leaving him in the suicide category.

-(both required band-aids at the scene) during a psychotic episode.
+Tony suffered from schizophrenia, and was sentenced to more than a decade in prison due to two women being slightly injured trying to prevent him from cutting his throat (both required band-aids at the scene) during a psychotic episode.
 He had to be restored to sanity before he could go on trial, of course.
 That's par for Maricopa County's treatment of people with mental illness who needed psychiatric hospitalization before or at the time of their "crime".
 If I could sick the DOJ on every responsible judge and prosecuting attorney, I would, because that's a violation of the Olmstead Decision, as far as I'm concerned.
 The Olmstead Decision was a Supreme Court verdict that determined that the Americans with Disabilities Act (ADA) requires states to deinstitutionalize and place people with disabilities in the least restrictive setting possible.

 Arizona, after 20 years of Arnold v.
 Sarn litigation, is still underserving the seriously mentally ill in the community.
 Here they're just criminally prosecuted for the symptoms of their illness and thrown into the most restrictive setting possible - state prison (often maximum security) - largely because the state lacks adequate outpatient and inpatient alternatives for individuals at risk of harming themselves or others (we spend it all on corrections instead.
 If ADC Director Ryan had any courage, he'd call that what it is and tell the state where to put their money and the courts where to stuff their convictions).